ZaQuarius15/programming-univbasics-2-conclusion/README.md

 # Programming as Conversation Part 2: Conclusion

 In Programming as Conversation we taught you the basic units of expression:
 _expressions_.
-With them you could make simple requests of Ruby and could provide simple directives to Ruby.
+With them, you could make simple requests of Ruby and could provide simple directives to Ruby.
 These were like learning simple requests for food or water when you were learning to speak.
 You also got a little bit of
 vocabulary: learned words like _variable_ and _data type_.